 For any hard-pressed finance team struggling to retain control over maverick spend, the idea of letting employees loose online can be pretty daunting.

-In reality, however, with the right processes in place, there are numerous business benefits to online purchasing that can not only provide significant cost savings, but actually improve financial control, save time and, critically, provide finance with real-time spend visibility throughout the organisation.
+In reality, however, with the right processes in place, there are numerous business benefits to online purchasing that can not only provide significant cost savings, but actually improve financial control, save time and, critically, provide finance with real-time spend visibility throughout the organization.

 In this blog, we look at the benefits of B2B purchasing online, consider why some businesses might not have taken the first step, and show how accounting technology is helping raise visibility of online purchases as part of the accounting process.